-Despite the growing use of hard drives, our results show that aggregate modification behavior in traditional tertiary storage is still much the same as it was at NCAR over 15 years ago.
+NCAR over 15 years ago.
 That study showed that 65% of files referenced in the 24 month trace were only written to a single time, and over 20% were read but never written to.
 Similarly, at the end of our dataset's duration, despite only having a 13-month trace, we see that approximately 60% of corpus records had modification dates more than 256 days in the past.
+Similar proportions of modification times were shown in Dayal's study as well, though he did not track trends over time as we did [Dayal 2008].

-Content Storage Mutability Long-term content corpora are highly dynamic: 50% of records in the water corpus received 5 or more updates, often stemming from automatic data management processes.
-Similarly, 75% of the historical corpus saw at least one update during the trace.
+Content Storage Mutability.
+Long-term content corpora are highly dynamic: 50% of records in the WATER corpus received 5 or more updates, often stemming from automatic data management processes.
+Similarly, 75% of the HISTORICAL corpus saw at least one update during the trace.

-To compare tertiary storage update times with those of long-term content repositories, we examine data updates within the publicly accessible water corpus.
-One complication to note is that we can only deduce record creation in the water sketch by noting a record's first appearance in an update log.
+To compare tertiary storage update times with those of long-term content repositories, we examine data updates within the publicly accessible WATER corpus.
+One complication to note is that we can only deduce record creation in the WATER sketch by noting a record's first appearance in an update log.
 In our analysis, we associate each record with a list of updates generated from the update logs.
 As discussed in Section 3, we filtered the updates such that only updates mapped to files present on the last day were included in our analysis.
 Though this introduces the danger of under-counting updates, it ensures that our results remain conservative and removes potentially misleading update counts caused by record renaming.